venkataravuri/nexthink-assignment/README.md

 A set of Self Contained Services (Microservices) are deployed to,
 - De-duplication of raw data (We can emply '**Rotating Bloom Filters**')
 - Enrich data before storing into Clickhouse
-- Transform into query-friendly db format
+- Transform into query-friendly DB format

 These Microservices are Kafka consumers and auto-scaled through K8s HPA.
-They have thier own database schema hosted on shared AWS RDS PostgreSQL (Is it really requred?).
+They have their own database schema hosted on shared AWS RDS PostgreSQL (Is DB requried?).

-There could be raw data capture service for audits, compliance and future legal conflicts or Peformance & Volume testing dress reherrsals.
+There could be need to capture raw data for audits, simulate loads for Peformance & Volume testing during dress reherrsals.

+**Scaling Processors aka.
+Kafka Consumers**

+Kafka Consumers can be auto-scaled through Kubernetes Operators which act as auto-pilot model.

-## 🌎 Portal Subsystem Architecture
+## 🌎 Digital Experience Portal Subsystem Architecture

 <img src="docs/images/portal.jpg" width="100%" height="100%" alt="Portal & Business service Components" />